 If we accept our perceived limitations, we never have to push ourselves beyond what’s comfortable.

 But the truth is, if we accept our perceived limitations, we never have to push ourselves beyond what’s comfortable, and that IS the easier choice.
-It’s the more comfortable choice.
+It’s a more comfortable choice.
 It means we never have to rise to the challenge of overcoming those limitations.
 Of pushing past what we think is possible.
 Of OWNING the fullness of the life we’re capable of creating for ourselves.

 With ownership comes responsibility, and with responsibility comes FEAR—fear of failure and carrying the burden of potentially disappointing ourselves.
 (We’ll get into fear in depth later on in this guide.)